TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

   Possible For: state

-  This is a state which only exists for KVM VMs.
-When we have sent a system_powerdown message to Qemu via QMP we will mark the the VM as being in state 'stopping' until either the shutdown times out and we halt the zone, or the VM reaches zone\_state 'installed'.
+  This is a state which only exists for HVM VMs.
+When we have sent a system_powerdown message to qemu via QMP we will mark the the VM as being in state 'stopping' until either the shutdown times out and we halt the zone, or the VM reaches zone\_state 'installed'.